 Security is vital to the devices on the IoT, and too often it's not strong enough.
 Botnets grab up connected devices that aren't properly secured.
-When in industry play critical safety roles, the stakes are even higher.
+In an industry that plays a critical safety role, the stakes are even higher.
 A compromised device regulating a machine could make it catch fire.
 A dangerous condition could go unreported, or false alarms could draw attention and resources away from real problems.
 These devices need to aim for six sigma security — 99.999996% defect-free operation.
 Meeting this need will require a radically new approach to their software, software written by those in coding classes today.

 The Open Trust Protocol, abbreviated OTrP, aims at creating those standards.
 ARM, Solacia, Intercede, and Symantec joined their efforts and announced the protocol in June of 2016.
 It's currently available as a draft from the IETF.
 The current draft expired in January, but expirations are fairly common among IETF drafts and don't mean the work has been abandoned.
 The terminology is loose in places, with more than one name being used for exactly the same concept.
 Hopefully the next draft will fix this.

 Its central concept is the Trust Execution Environment.
 The idea of a TEE is to isolate security services, so that a general-purpose “Rich Execution Environment” can access them only indirectly.
 This scheme limits the amount of damage that security weaknesses in the REE can do.
 A Trust Service Manager provides the mediation.

 The TEE and TSM need to make sure they trust each other.
 Certificates from a trusted CA provide the mechanism for doing this.
 The process starts with a Secure Boot Module (SBM), which checks the TEEs as it starts them up.
 The TEE in turn can check if the SBM's firmware is valid.
 Thus, no single compromised component can go undetected.